 In other words, being neutral is no longer an option.
 MLB has already developed initiatives toward more inclusive hiring practices, yet this is also about a culture shift, a change in the norms to both elevate inclusion and respond to racial injustice.
 And since the killing of George Floyd in May, MLB has engaged more.
 The league supported Black Lives Matter in a variety of ways, through signage, patches and Opening Day symbolism but also by working on actionable initiatives.
 Yet the concern for slipping into silence or avoidance remains.
 To be proactive, here are five things I would suggest right now to start that culture shift, knowing that this is just the tip of the iceberg.

 1. Update the Selig Rule

-The Selig Rule requires teams to interview diverse candidates for job opportunities inside and connected to Major League Baseball.
+The Selig Rule requires teams to consider diverse candidates for job opportunities inside and connected to Major League Baseball.
 Like any rule, it needs to be revisited from time to time.
 Now would be one of those times.